Financial education: Initiatives from some WSBI-ESBG members

-This year the Sparkassen- SchulService celebrates its 40 years of experience and external partner-ship with schools.
-At the core of its activities, the Sparkassen- SchulService works to bring stu-dents closer to the functioning of the economy and money.
-Anchored to the criteria of neutrality and versatility, the Sparkassen- SchulService develops materials addressed to the needs of young people, so that they can transfer this knowledge into real life and challenges that await them.
+The Sparkassen- Schuhlservice has more than 40 years of experience and external partnership with schools.
+At the core of its activities, it works to bring students closer to the functioning of the economy and money.
+Anchored on the criteria of neutrality and versatility, it develops materials addressed to the needs of young people so that they can transfer this knowledge into real life and the challenges that await them.

-On 4th March 2015, the Finanzgruppe Deutscher Sparkassen und Giroverband held its 7th Forum Privater Haushalt “Learning for life- Financial education has an impact”.
-Once more it became evident that there is a need for financial education in school for the younger generations, and namely in the current socio-economic context where the ability to manage and plan for the future proves to be crucial to deal with real life challenges.
-The event also provided the oppor-tunity to showcase further evidence of the impact that financial education has.
-The report “Ökonomische Grundbildung in Praxistest” (Commissioned by the Sparkassen-SchulService to the Zentrum für ökonomische Bildung-ZöBiS) shows that targeted lessons on economic con-cepts in a short timeframe can significantly improve the economic skills and competences of stu-dents.
+During the Finanzgruppe Deutscher Sparkassen und Giroverband 7th Forum Privater Haushalt “Learning for life: Financial education has an impact” held on 4 March 2015, it became evident during the event that there is a need for financial education in school for the younger generations, and namely in the current socio-economic context where the ability to manage and plan for the future proves to be crucial to deal with real life challenges.
+The event also provided the opportunity to showcase further evidence of the impact that financial education has.
+The report “Ökonomische Grundbildung in Praxistest”, commissioned by the Sparkassen-SchulService to the Zentrum für ökonomische Bildung-ZöBiS, shows that targeted lessons on economic concepts in a short timeframe can significantly improve the economic skills and competences of stu-dents.
 Students learn about concepts such as shortage, the principles of supply and demand and the need for the economic activity, but also about remittances, standing orders and direct debit.
-According to this study, 78, 3 per cent of the students confessed having learnt a lot with the mate-rials provided by the Sparkassen-SchulService.
+According to this study, 78.3 per cent of the students confessed having learned a lot with the materials provided by the Sparkassen-SchulService.

 CaixaBank, aware of the importance of improving financial knowledge of the population, tries to contribute to the training on the basics of financial reality.
 CaixaBank is also taking part in the Financial Education Plan backed by the CNMV and the Bank of Spain.
 CaixaBank thus offers citizens its collection of Basic Recommendations for Household Finances.
 A total of 12 files which summarize, in an easy-to-read and practical manner, everything that is needed to improve household finances.

 Moreover, for those who are even younger CaixaBank has created “Aprende a ahorrar (learn to save)” an interactive game to help parents teach their children to save.
-This application is availa-ble for free in the CaixaBank app store. https://portal.lacaixa.es/caixamovil/store/appaprendeaahorrar_es.html
+This application is available for free in the CaixaBank app store.